 This regulation requires each person operating an aircraft to maintain cruising altitude by reference to an altimeter that is set "...to the elevation of the departure airport or an appropriate altimeter setting available before departure."
 As the sUAS may not have a barometric altimeter, but instead a GPS altitude read out, an exemption may be needed.
-An equivalent level of safety will be achieved by the operator, pursuant to the General Operating Manual and Safety Check list, confirming the altitude of the launch site shown on the GPS altitude indicator before flight.
+An equivalent level of safety will be achieved by the operator, pursuant to the Manual and Safety Check list, confirming the altitude of the launch site shown on the GPS altitude indicator before flight.

-14 C.F.R. § 91.151(a): Fuel Requirements for Flight in VFR Conditions
+14 C.F.R. §91.151(a): Fuel Requirements for Flight in VFR Conditions

-Section 91.151 (a) prohibits an individual from beginning "a flight in an airplane under VFR conditions unless (considering wind and forecast weather conditions) there is enough fuel to fly to the first point of intended landing, and, assuming normal cruising speed - (1) During the day, to fly after that for at least 30 minutes; or (2) At night, to fly after that for at least 45 minutes."
+Section 91.151 (a) prohibits and individual from beginning "a flight in an airplane under VFR conditions unless (considering wind and forecast weather conditions) there is enough fuel to fly to the first point of intended landing, and assuming normal cruising speed - (1) During the day, to fly after that for at least 30 minutes; or (2) At night, to fly after that for at least 45 minutes."

-Fly Habana requests relief from Section 91.151 due to the battery life that powers the sUAS.
-Typical aerial batteries provide approximately 40 minutes of powered flight.
-To meet the 30-minute reserve requirement in 14 CFR §91.151, sUAS flights would be limited to approximately 10 minutes in length.
-In relief of the 30-minute reserve, given the limitations on the UAS's proposed area of predetermined operation, a longer time frame for flight might be reasonable.
-As per FH's General Operating Manual, flight times will never exceed 75% of the battery(s) consumption or 25% reserve; whichever happens first.
+The battery powering the sUAS provides approximately 40 minutes of powered flight.
+To meet the 30 minute reserve requirement in 14 CFR §91.151, sUAS flights would be limited to approximately 10 minutes in length.
+Given the limitations on the UAS's proposed flight area and the location of its proposed operations within a predetermined area, a longer time frame for flight in daylight or night VFR conditions is reasonable.

-Applicant believes that an exemption from 14 CFR §91.151(a) falls within the scope of prior exemptions.
-See Exemption 10673 (allowing Lockheed Martin Corporation to operate without compliance with FAR 91.151 (a)).
-Operating the small UAS, in a tightly controlled area where only people and property owners or official representatives who have signed waivers will be allowed, with less than 30 minutes of reserve fuel, does not engender the type of risks that Section 91.151(a) was intended to alleviate given the size and speed of the small UAS.
+Applicant believes that an exemption from 14 CFR (a) falls within the scope of prior exemptions.
+See Exemption 10673 (allowing Lockheed Martin Corporation to operate without compliance with FAR 91.151(a)).
+Operating the small UAS, in a tightly controlled area where only people and property owners or official representatives who have signed waivers will be allowed, with less than 30 minutes of reserve fuel, does not engender the type of risk that Section 91.151(a) was intended to alleviate given the size speed of the small UAS.
 Additionally, limiting sUAS flights to 10 minutes would greatly reduce the utility for which the exemption will be granted.